dyne/dnscrypt-proxy/README.markdown

 Replace `-j2` with whatever number of CPU cores you want to use for the compilation process.

-Running `make -j2 check` in the `src/libsodium` directory is also highly recommended.

 The proxy will be installed as `/usr/local/sbin/dnscrypt-proxy` by default.